wiemerm/DeploymentGuide/deployment_visual_guide.md

 ![Tier 2 Personalization of custom decal](./Photos/Personalization/tier2_personalization.png)

 The following is an example of Tier 3 Personalization for an ODST due to only containing logos and details found In Game.
-This does include the use of the user's last name or Callsign or Nickname in the top position matching the placement on the armor worn by the members of Kilo-Five in Halo 3: ODST, but omitted for privacy in this example:
+This does include the use of the user's last name or Callsign or Nickname in the top position matching the placement on the armor worn by the members of Alpha-Nine in Halo 3: ODST, but omitted for privacy in this example:

 ![Tier 3 Personalization using only details found in game](./Photos/Personalization/tier3_personalization.png)